MicrosoftDocs/win32-pr.de-de/desktop-src/DirectShow/file-source--url--filter.md

 ## <a name="remarks"></a>Bemerkungen

-Dieser Filter verwendet Urlmon und unterstützt Codepages.
+Dieser Filter verwendet URLMon und unterstützt Codepages.

 ## <a name="related-topics"></a>Zugehörige Themen